actano/lake-rules/make/component.md

+# Component

-## tj components rules
+## Abstract

-### abstract

-the rule file component.coffee defines rules for building tj components
+Defines rules for building [tj components](http://component.io/).

-the file contains rules for compiling script files like stylus, jade and coffee script, rules for creating a component.json out of the manifest.coffee and for installing remote components and for building the component itself.
+It contains rules for compiling script files like Stylus, Jade and CoffeeScript and creating a `component.json`.

-create_component_json.coffee contains the create component json tool.

-### main targets
+It also takes care of installing remote components and building the actual component.

+The script `create_component_json.coffee` belongs to this rule file and is responsible for generating the `component.json`.

+## Targets

+The build targets build all resources needed by the component and generate a component.json.
+They do _not_ invoke "component-build".

-creating the component.json
+- `featurePath/build` builds all resources and the component.json

-    featureBuildPath/component.json
-    featurePath/build
-    build

-install dependencies and build the component

-    featureBuildPath/component-build/component-is-build
-    featurePath/component-build
+- `build` builds all features

+Building a component is usually done as needed, e.g. for main components or when running tests.
+It can be forced by using the `featurePath/component-build` target.

-### Manifest
+## Manifest

-all values are defined in the client section of the Manifest.coffee
+All entries are located in the client section inside the manifest.

-#### script files

-make target for all script files is the destination filename in the feature build directory

-##### coffee client scripts
+### Script Files

+Script files can either be CoffeScript, Jade or Stylus files.

+#### CoffeeScript Client Scripts

+CoffeeScript scripts are located in the "client.scripts" and "client.main" section:

     manifest.coffee:
         client:
             scripts: [<coffee.file>, ...]
             main: coffee.file

+CoffeeScript scripts will be compiled to Javascript.
+The main entry defines the component.json entry point.

+The generated component.json has the following format:

     component.json:
         scripts: [<js.file>, ...]
         main: js.files

-all entries in the client.scripts section will be compiled from coffee to javascript. the main entry defines the component.json entry point.

-##### jade templates
+#### Jade Templates

+Jade temples are located in the "client.templates" section.

+Jade mixins are declared at "client.mixins.export".
+The optional object "client.mixins.require" is passed to the Jade template compiler.

     manifest.coffee:
         client: